 - The manufacturer of the bus or one of its components;

-- The municipality responsible for maintaining safe road conditions and functioning traffic signals; or
+- The municipality is responsible for maintaining safe road conditions and functioning traffic signals; or

-- The driver of another vehicle involved in the crash.
+- The driver of another vehicle was involved in the crash.

 More than one party might be responsible.
 Our legal team will determine this information in the course of investigating the crash.
 If, for instance, both the bus driver and the driver of another vehicle were at fault in the accident, we can pursue an exemption to the school system’s sovereign immunity while also seeking damages from the other driver through a private settlement or lawsuit.

-We Fight for the Full Damages You Need to Cover Your Child’s Injuries.
+We Fight for the Full Damages You Need to Cover Your Child’s Bus Accident Injuries

 Injuries suffered in school bus accidents are often severe.
 They can include: